Skip to content

 What does affordable actually mean for a wedding in France?

-Affordable here means the cost of holding a whole estate for a weekend stays inside the EUR2,300 to EUR12,000 band, which is reachable for a couple comparing it against a wedding at home.
+Affordable here means the cost of holding a whole estate for a weekend stays inside a band a couple can compare against a wedding at home.
 It does not mean cheap, and it does not cover the full budget.
 Catering, flowers, photography, music, and travel sit on top, depending on the booking model.
 For the complete picture, see our guide to how much a wedding in France costs.

 What is the difference between venue hire, hybrid, and all-inclusive pricing?